DOB-FLY

-DOB-FLY, also known as 3C-B-FLY, is a psychedelic drug and designer drug of the phenethylamine, DOx, and FLY families that was developed by David E. Nichols and colleagues at Purdue University.
-It can be regarded as the α-methyl derivative of 2C-B-FLY or the partially saturated counterpart of Bromo-DragonFLY.
-Unlike Bromo-DragonFLY, DOB-FLY is only slightly more potent than DOB itself, with an active dose in humans of around 1 mg.
+DOB-FLY, also known as 3C-B-FLY or as B-FLY, is a psychedelic drug and designer drug of the phenethylamine, amphetamine, DOx, and FLY families.
+It is the FLY derivative of DOB, the amphetamine (α-methyl) derivative of 2C-B-FLY, and the partially saturated analogue of Bromo-DragonFLY (DOB-DFLY).

+Unlike Bromo-DragonFLY, DOB-FLY is only slightly more potent than DOB itself, with an active dose in humans of around 1 mg orally (compared to 1–3 mg orally for DOB).

+Analogues of DOB-FLY include DOB, 2C-B-FLY, Bromo-DragonFLY (DOB-DFLY), TFMFly (TFM-FLY), and DOB-5-hemiFLY, among others.

+DOB-FLY was developed by David E. Nichols and colleagues at Purdue University.
+It is a controlled substance in Canada under phenethylamine blanket-ban language, but is not explicitly controlled in the United States.